ssl-core/ssl-core/experiments/thread_pool/README.md

 To test the behavior, build the container and run the `thread_pool_main` executable located in bin folder.

-TODO: This testing code should be updated to a valid integration with a database after the PR [MongoDB Experiment with C++ #26](https://github.com/robocin/ssl-core/pull/26) is being merged.
+TODO(https://github.com/robocin/ssl-core/issues/69): This testing code should be updated to a valid integration with a database after the PR [MongoDB Experiment with C++ #26](https://github.com/robocin/ssl-core/pull/26) is being merged.